 Methodology

-Pricing estimates are modeled using a range + midpoint planning framework anchored to national industry data, including statewide median figures from the most recent available Cost of Care data published by Genworth Financial and CareScout.
+Pricing estimates are modeled using a range plus midpoint planning framework anchored to national industry data, including statewide median figures from the CareScout 2025 Cost of Care Survey (data collected July through November 2025, published March 2, 2026).

 State comparisons reflect standardized median estimates used across SeniorCareCostGuide.
 Long-term projections are illustrative planning models based on consistent annual growth assumptions and are intended for planning purposes only.